Chelyabinsk meteorite: Meteorite

 In June 2013, Russian scientists reported that further investigation by magnetic imaging below the location of the ice hole in Lake Chebarkul had identified a 60 cm meteorite buried in the mud at the bottom of the lake.
 An operation to recover it from the lake began on 10 September 2013, and concluded on 16 October 2013, with the raising of the rock with the mass of 540 kg.
-It was examined by scientists and handed over to the local authorities, who put it on display at the Chelyabinsk State Museum of Local Lore, causing protests from the followers of the recently established "Church of Chelyabinsk Meteorite".
+It was examined by scientists and handed over to the local authorities, who put it on display at the Chelyabinsk State Museum of Local Lore.

 In the aftermath of the superbolide air burst, a large number of small meteorite fragments fell on areas west of Chelyabinsk, including Deputatskoye, generally at terminal velocity, about the speed of a piece of gravel dropped from a skyscraper.
 Local residents and schoolchildren located and picked up some of the meteorites, many located in snowdrifts, by following a visible hole that had been left in the outer surface of the snow.
 Speculators became active in the informal market for meteorite fragments that rapidly emerged.